DRXD1000/Route0x/README.md

 <details>

 - For Local LLMs tested only on llama3.x.
 - For hosted LLMs tested only on OAI GPT.x.
+- While theoretically any LLM should work, prompt faithfulness needs to verified.

 </details>